 When I first came across a clip from Emergence, I had no idea of its context, and yet I instantly recognized Jesus in it—rising up out of a tomb, flanked by two of the Marys.
-Then I found out that the work was indeed inspired by an image of Jesus, a fifteenth-century fresco by Masolino da Panicale that shows the dead Christ being lowered into his tomb by his mother and John.
+Then I found out that the work was indeed inspired by an image of Jesus, a fifteenth-century fresco by Masolino da Panicale that shows the dead Christ being propped up at half length in his tomb by his mother and John.

 Though not a Christian, Viola said he is attracted to Renaissance devotional paintings—for both aesthetic and spiritual reasons.
 On the one hand, they demonstrate a skillful use of space, in the way that figures are arranged within a frame.
 But on top of that, Viola said he feels connected to these beings from the past through shared emotion.
 He mentions, for example, the Mater Dolorosa by Dieric Bouts—the red, puffy eyes of the Virgin, tears on her cheeks, her head downcast in grief but searching for inner strength—being such a moving image of sorrow, one that any parent who has lost a child can relate to, or even more generally any person who has had to say good-bye to another.